 - Pull firmly and steadily until the tick lets go of the skin.
 Do not twist the tick or rock it from side to side.
-If part of the tick stays in the skin, don't worry.
-It will eventually come out on its own.
+Parts of the tick might stay in the skin, but eventually will come out on their own.

-- Release the tick into a jar or zip-locked bag in case you want to have it identified later on.
+- Put the tick in a jar or zip-locked bag in case you want to have the type identified later on.

 - Wash your hands and the site of the bite with soap and water.